The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report: Introduction

-OpenESEA works by interpreting textual models of ESEA methods.
+The openESEA tool works by interpreting textual models of ESGA methods.
 The models, for instance, contain general information of the method (e.g., name, description, version), a list of disclosure topics (e.g., gender equity, electricity consumption, working conditions), indicators (e.g., gender ratio, annual electricity consumption, minimum wage), surveys, and questions.
-All the model element are explained in Section~\ref{sec:explanation}.
-OpenESEA users can select an ESEA method and upload its model to openESEA.
-The tool parses the model and presents the model content in a user-friendly interface.
-OpenESEA can then be used to apply the selected method.
+All the model element are explained in Section~\ref{sec:explanation}. openESEA users can select an ESGA method and upload its model to openESEA.
+The tool parses the model and presents the model content in a user-friendly interface. openESEA can then be used to apply the selected method.

 The textual models are specified according to a grammar.
 The grammar specifies the syntax of the model.
-For instance, the grammar states that every model should start with the name of the method by first writing ``Name:'', followed by the name of the method.
-In the case of the B Impact Assessment, the first line of the model would be \verb|Name:B Impact Assessment|.
+For instance, the grammar states that every model should start with the name of the method by first writing \texttt{Name:}, followed by the name of the method.
+In the case of the B Impact Assessment, the first line of the model would be \texttt{Name:B Impact Assessment}.
 The full grammar can be found in Section~\ref{sec:grammar}